Amulet: Judaism

 Regional traditions surrounding the birth of children often included amulets to ward off the devil, the evil eye, or demons such as Lilith.
 So-called miracle rabbi (Ba’al Shem) would be responsible for writing text amulets and conjuring up the names of God and protective angels.
 Midwives would also create amulets, often filled with herbs, to protect mothers and their young children.
 In Southern Germany, Alsace and areas of Switzerland, young Jewish boys wore textile neckbands or collars for their Brit Milah.
 Coins or coral stones on these neckbands were meant to distract the evil eye away from the boys, thus serving as a form of protection.
 This practice continued until the early 20th century.

-The wearing of phylacteries has been seen by others as another form of amulet, worn for protection.
+The mezuzah and tefillin have been interpreted by some to be forms of amulet, but others disagree.

-Rabbi and famous kabbalist Naphtali ben Isaac Katz ("Ha-Kohen," 1645–1719) was said to be an expert in the magical use of amulets.
+Rabbi and kabbalist Naphtali Cohen (1645–1719) was said to be an expert in the magical use of amulets.
 He was accused of causing a fire that broke out in his house and then destroyed the whole Jewish quarter of Frankfurt, and of preventing the extinguishing of the fire by conventional means because he wanted to test the power of his amulets; he was imprisoned and forced to resign his post and leave the city.